erohtar/Dasherr/README.md

 ## Configuration
 A sample settings.json is included in the release.
 It should be used as a template to edit/add your own Sections and Tiles (services).
 All the configuration settings are explained below.

-### 'Page'
+### Page
-The 'page' settings allow you to define some top-level settings:
+The 'page' settings allow you to define these top-level options:
 - `title` - Title of your dashboard
 - `theme` - Name of any theme of your choice from the themes defined in the Themes section
 - `openTab` - When you click on a service tile, this setting decides whether it's opened in a new tab or the same tab (possible values `new` and `same`)